charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 ## Optimization Problem

-- Develop customizable attention mask that learns important tokens in sequence instead of attending to all tokens
+- Develop customizable attention mask that learns important tokens in sequence to attend to instead of attending to all tokens
 - Train model with optimized attention mask to produce outputs similar to a baseline, unmodified transformer
 - Preserve model quality while reducing computational cost